explicit-refinement/ert-icfp/ert.typ

         ])
 ]

-//TODO: going to write a signature and implementation which superficially resembles our Agda program
-//TODO: I have a type that says ∀m n, it says what it says
-//TODO: At this point, want to then give def and can mention that the gray stuff will be explained soon

 #slide[
     ```
     append : ∀m n: ℕ -> Array A m -> Array A n -> Array A (m + n)